New: Hosted page

 This feature is in development

 The hosted page is a prebuilt user interface you can direct your users to so they can authorise payments.
-It features a new design that aims to guide users through the payment flow quickly and easily.
-It also supports a range of new features.

-• Change any hash parameters (#)you use in the URL to query parameters (?).
+To use the hosted page, change any hash parameters (#) you use in the URL to query parameters (?).

 We're automatically starting to redirect some UK payment traffic from the HPP to the new hosted page to improve the user experience.
 Contact us for more information about this.